 We also have foreign exchange transaction risk since foreign subsidiaries typically enter into transactions in the normal course of business that are denominated in foreign currencies that differ from the local functional currency in which the foreign subsidiary operates.
 We may enter into foreign currency forward exchange contracts to mitigate the effects of foreign currency transaction risk.
 These contracts are normally short term in duration and unrealized and realized gains and losses are recognized in current period earnings.
-At December 31, 2012, we had 68 outstanding foreign currency forward contracts with a total notional amount of \$76.1 million and an immaterial net unrealized gain.
-All of these contracts matured by the end of January 2013.
+At December 31, 2013, we had 89 outstanding foreign currency forward contracts with a total notional amount of approximately \$61.0 million and an immaterial net unrealized loss.
+Substantially all of these contracts matured by the end of January 2014.